isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  ``global`` - allows only global host reservations.
 With this setting in place, the server searches for reservations for a client only among the defined global reservations.
-If an address is specified, the server skips the reservation checks carried out when dealing in other modes, thus improving performance.
+If an address is specified, the server skips the reservation checks carried out in other modes, thus improving performance.
 Caution is advised when using this setting; Kea does not sanity-check reservations when ``global`` is set, and misconfiguration may cause problems.